rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 java client
 -----------
 enhancements
-- consumer callbacks, and channel operations are threadsafe.
-Calls to channel operations can be safely made from a Consumer method call.
-Consumer callback work threads can be user-supplied.
+- consumer callbacks, and channel operations are threadsafe; calls to channel operations can be safely made from a Consumer method call; Consumer callback work threads can be user-supplied
 - channel or connection errors that refer to another method frame provide the method's AMQP name (if it has one) in the error message